yan-elena/Server/README.md

 - the 11 version of the openjdk: [https://openjdk.org/](https://openjdk.org/)
 - Gradle: [https://gradle.org/](https://gradle.org/)
 - MongoDB: [https://www.mongodb.com/](https://www.mongodb.com/)

+Before executing the application you need to import the collection that you can find on the `Server/collection` directory inside mongodb in particular you have to: create a new database with name **greenhouse** and importing the greenhouse collection identified by the `.json` contained in the directory indicated before.

 Once you have verified that you have everything you need to run the application, you need to move to the Server directory and launch the `gradle shadows` task, via the following command: